 1) Ginger Is Anti-inflammatory

-Ginger can help boost your immunity, according to a study published in June 2021.
+Ginger can help support your immunity, according to a study published in June 2021.
 Researchers found that an anti-inflammatory diet including ginger is helpful for preventing upper respiratory viral infections.
 The researchers wrote: “Considering the immune system’s involvement, increased inflammation and involvement of the pulmonary system in Respiratory Viruses infections and the remarkable role of the anti-inflammatory foods for counteracting them, it is recommended to use a predominantly anti-inflammatory diet along with prevention/control and treatment protocols.”
 (1)

 2) Ginger Is Antibacterial